kumarsandeep567/Chat-with-PDF-Multimodal-RAG/README.md

 1. Python Environment
 A Python environment allows you to create isolated spaces for your Python projects, managing dependencies and versions separately

-2. Poetry Environment
+2. Poetry Environment/ Python Virtual Environment
-Poetry is a dependency management tool that helps you manage your Python packages and projects efficiently where a user can install all the dependencies onto pyproject.toml file
+- Poetry is a dependency management tool that helps you manage your Python packages and projects efficiently where a user can install all the dependencies onto pyproject.toml file
+- Python Virtual Environment helps you manage your Python packages efficiently where a user can include all the dependencies in requirements.txt file

-3. Packages
+4. Packages
 The project requires multiple packages for loading environment variables: python-dotenv, for loading files from hugging face: huggingface-hub, for connecting to MySQL database: mysql-connector-python, for file storage: google-cloud-storage, for extracting PDF contents from Azure AI Document Intelligence tool: azure-ai-formrecognizer, for extracting PDF contents from Adobe PDF Extract pdfservices-sdk, for extracting PDF contents with open source tool: pymupdf
 ```bash
 pip install -r requirements.txt